 Q: Why must I install a low flush toilet?

 A: To do your bit for the environment and the people who are undergoing water scarcity.
 When a few of us put effort into saving a few drops of water, people in some areas can have a few glasses of water to drink.
 Sounds gross, but someone had to say this as the issue has turned this serious.
 So, when you save gallons of water per day, the good you are doing will be a massive aid.

 Q: I have installed a low flush toilet, and the flush is not as powerful as my previous one, why?

 A: First of all, there is no comparison between the two when the regular ones use way more water to flush and clean.
 You are using only 1.28gpf water, and that makes even the most powerful flush system weaker.

 Notice we said weaker, so compared to the regular ones, it will seem limited.
 But when you get used to using less water and know the right way to clean the waste with that much water, it will seem great to you.
 You will feel the difference.

 A: Yes, it works if you know how to make it work.
 Many think the water is too little to use and is only enough to clean the liquid waste.
 However, the ones we talked about are intelligently designed.
-The other factors like slippery surface, skirted design, trapway, small bowl, everything plays its part to clean the waste with less water.
+Other factors like slippery surface, skirted design, tramway, and small bowl, everything plays their part to clean the waste with less water.
 Please understand you need no more than 3-4 two-ply tissue paper to clean up.
 Use the tissues wisely; the toilet will work.